Vivi-Hoyos2710/DroneEcommerce/README.md

 4. Create a database named `droneinventory` or create one with any name
 6. `cd` into the `src` directory
 7. Copy the `.env.example` file into a `.env` file
-8. Edit the `.env` file and change the:
+8. Edit the `.env` file and change the following files to the expected values:
 	- Database name
  	- Database user and password
  	- Google maps key
 9. `cd` back to the root folder and run `make run`

 # Access as admin